Rhys-Alexander/Advent-of-Code/README.md

-# Advent-of-Code
+# Advent of Code

-My solutions in Python to the incredible advent of code problems
+Python solutions to the incredible [Advent of Code](https://adventofcode.com) problems.

+Please go check out [Advent of Code](https://adventofcode.com) and join in!